yaapu/FrskyTelemetryScript/README.md

 ## Alerts

 There are 2 battery level alerts, both are set as cell voltage so independent from cell count.
-When minimum cell voltage reaches the first level it will trigger a vocal alert and the V next to the cell voltage will start blinking.
 Battery level 1 should be set higher then battery level 2.

+When cell voltage falls below level 1 it will trigger a vocal alert and the V next to the cell voltage will start blinking: once triggered blinking will persist even if the voltage raises above level 1.

-When the cell voltage reaches the second battery level it will trigger a second vocal alert and the cell voltage will start blinking.
+When cell voltage falls below battery level 2 it will trigger a second vocal alert and the cell voltage digits will start blinking: once triggered blinking will persist even if the voltage raises above level 2.

 If the battery reaches the failsafe level (it must be configured in mission planner) the script will display "batt failsafe" on the hud and play a vocal alert every n seconds (period can be configured from the menu).

 It's also possible to configure a timer that will trigger a vocal alert every n minutes of flight time.